Allergy FAQS |

 |

-Allergy drops provide significant relief of symptoms in the majority of our patients, and result in less need for medications and associated medication side effects.
+Allergy drops provide significant relief of symptoms in the majority of our patients.
+The Allertol® Method for treating delayed food allergies has resulted in less need for medications.

 |

-You can avoid some allergens, medicate to reduce symptoms or treat the immune system.
+You can avoid some allergens, medicate to reduce symptoms and treat the immune system.
 Avoidance - some allergens such as grass can be avoided by giving the lawn mowing job to someone else.
 Avoiding common foods such as corn can be challenging, as corn is pervasive in our diet.
-High fructose corn syrup, for example is common in most soft drinks, and has become a common contributor to chronic food allergy symptoms.
+High fructose corn syrup, for example is common in most soft drinks, and has become a common contributor to chronic food allergy symptoms especially cough.

 Medication – steroid nasal sprays, antihistamines and antileukotrienes can used prior to airborne allergen exposure.
 Medications have had a limited effect upon chronic delayed food reactions.

 Immunotherapy – allergy shots, called subcutaneous immunotherapy or SCIT and allergy drops, called sublingual immunotherapy or SLIT, can be very effective.
-Omalizumab, an anti-IgE antibody, has been given on monthly intervals to treat very severe Immunoglobulin E (IgE) mediated allergies.
+Omalizumab, an anti-IgE antibody, as well as Dupilumab, have been given on monthly intervals to treat severe Immunoglobulin E (IgE) mediated allergies.
+Shea ENT and Allergy clinic has over 2 decades experience treating delayed food allergies with multi-food sublingual drops using the Allertol® Method, as well as airborne allergies using sublingual immunotherapy.

 |

-During and after your allergy drop treatment course, avoidance is a key factor in how fast, how well and how long your symptoms will be controlled.
+With airborne allergies, especially cat dander and grass pollen, avoidance is a key factor in how fast, how well and how long your symptoms will be controlled.
+Regarding delayed food allergies, it is not necessary to alter the diet during regular use of sublingual food allergies with the Allertol® Method.

 |

 As symptoms are relieved, you may taper off of these medications.
-Oral steroid such as Prednisone should be slowly tapered down, following instructions from your prescribing doctor.
 Prescribed and over the counter allergy medications approved by your doctor can be continued if you find you can prevent or relieve allergy problems; they will not alter the effectiveness of the allergy drop solution.

 |